Kelly Johnson (engineer): Lockheed career

 Johnson also helped to design the Lockheed AQM-60 Kingfisher a decade before the famous SR-71.
 The Kingfisher was a highly successful single-engine Mach 4.3-capable ramjet aircraft composed mainly of steel, which was used to test American air defenses against nuclear missiles.
 The information and experience Johnson gained was later used to produce the A-12 spy plane for the Central Intelligence Agency.
 Johnson then used the combined knowledge of the Kingfisher and A-12 to produce the SR-71 Blackbird.

 Johnson also led the development of the SR-71 Blackbird family of aircraft.
 Through a number of significant innovations, Johnson's team was able to create an aircraft that flew so high and fast that it could be neither intercepted nor shot down.
 No other jet airplane has matched the Blackbird's performance.

 He served on Lockheed's board of directors from 1964 to 1980, becoming a senior vice president in 1969.
 He officially retired from Lockheed in 1975 and was succeeded by Ben Rich, but continued as a consultant at the Skunk Works.
 In June 1983, the Lockheed Rye Canyon Research and Development Center in Santa Clarita was renamed Kelly Johnson Research and Development Center, Lockheed-California Company, in honor of Johnson's 50 years of service to the company.

-A number of factors contributed to Johnson's extraordinary career.
-He was a very talented designer and engineer.
-For instance, he could quickly and accurately estimate design characteristics such as mass, characteristics that usually were determined through long calculations.
-He was also ambitious and an excellent salesman, aggressively promoting ideas while also earning others' trust.
-In addition, he created teams and a work environment where creativity and productivity could flourish.
+A number of factors contributed to Johnson's career.
+For instance, he could quickly and accurately estimate design characteristics such as mass, characteristics that usually were determined through long, ardous calculations.
+He was also promoting ideas while also earning others' trust.
+In addition, he created teams that were able to work well with each other.